-- Value After Capital Gains Tax ($) (OPTIONAL) – If the Capital Gains tax in Advanced Options is greater than 0%, this field will estimate the value of the portfolio after selling it all as a lump sum.
+- Value After Capital Gains Tax ($) (OPTIONAL) - If the capital gains tax in Advanced Options is set greater than 0%, this field will estimate the value of the portfolio after selling it all as a lump sum.

 Advanced Options for the S&P 500 Periodic Reinvestment Calculator

-Clicking on the button labeled ‘Click to Show Advance’ will open up the advanced options of the tool.
+Click the button labeled 'Click to Show Advance' to show the tool's advanced options.